KazooBoye/MLAnomalyDetection/README.md

-# Anomaly Detection on NSL-KDD (KDD'99 variant) Dataset
+# Anomaly Detection on NSL-KDD Dataset

 This project focuses on building and evaluating various machine learning models for network intrusion detection using the NSL-KDD dataset.
 The primary goal is to classify network traffic into "Normal" or one of four major attack categories: Denial of Service (DoS), Probe, Remote to Local (R2L), and User to Root (U2R).